daneshtavana/World_Weather_Analysis/README.md

 # Python code and supporting data

-## Two python modules in the github directory were used to create the dataframes and store them as CSV files.

-## weatherPy.ipynb & Weather_Database.ipynb
-## VacationPy.ipnyb & Vacation_Search.ipnyb
-## cities.xls & WeatherPy_database.xls

-## Various plots and figures showing weather data and correlation  as a function of lattitude are available in github.
+## These python modules in the github directory were create during the lessons.
+Various plots and figures showing weather data and correlation  as a function of lattitude are available in the "data" folder.

+## weatherPy.ipynb & VacationPy.ipnyb

+## The following python modules in the github directory are for parts 1, 2 and 3 of module 6 challenge.
+A "data" folder contains the  CSV files.
+The same "data" folder contains PNG image files.

+## Weather_Database.ipynb, Vacation_Search.ipnyb,  Vacation_Itinerary.ipnyb

+## cities.xls, WeatherPy_database.xls, WeatheryPy_vacation.xls

+## WeatherPy_vacation_map.png, WeatherPy_travel_map.png, WeatherPy_travel_map_markers.png

 # Other key activities for this module included: